cs1302uga/cs1302-styleguide/README.md

 method).

 **Instructor Note:**
-Well documented code is just as important as correctly working code.
+Well-documented code is just as important as correctly working code.

 ### MissingJavadocType